facelessuser/Rummage/docs/src/markdown/extras.md

    appropriately.
 Also note that we quote `%1` to allow spaces in the command line argument.
 Paths may vary, and it is left up to the user to discover where their Python install directory is.

-    /// warning
+    > [!warning]
-    This isn't a guide in how to do registry editing proper, so only edit the registry if you are certain of what you are doing.
+    > This isn't a guide in how to do registry editing proper, so only edit the registry if you are certain of what you
-    ///
+    > are doing.

     ```ini
     Windows Registry Editor Version 5.00